adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[004][Parallelism for free].md

 The process_vector function demonstrates the standard algorithms std::for_each and std::transform.
 It does the following.
 * Apply a lambda to each element of src, doubling them in place (https://en.cppreference.com/w/cpp/algorithm/for_each)
-* Call the do_work function with each element of src and saves the result in dst (https://en.cppreference.com/w/cpp/algorithm/transform)
+* Call the do_work function with each element of src and save the result in dst (https://en.cppreference.com/w/cpp/algorithm/transform)

 Many people find it irritating to have to pass begin and end iterators to these functions instead of just the container like many other languages.
 Sometimes they resort to writing wrapper functions to make their code more concise.
-However, this has the drawback of having to maintain another library.
+However this has the drawback of having to maintain another library.

 ```cpp
 // https://en.cppreference.com/w/cpp/algorithm/sort